Cray-HPE/docs-csm/operations/boot_orchestration/Node_Boot_Root_Cause_Analysis.md

 session = ""
 ```

-This command coupled with the Linux `watch` command are an often used way to get continuous updates on the most recent
+This command coupled with the Linux `watch` command is an often used way to get continuous updates on the most recent
 actions applied to the node.

 ## Examine the node console